Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Rubber Plant vs. Fiddle Leaf Fig

-I often get asked which Ficus to start with.
+I’m often asked which Ficus to start with.
 Here’s my honest comparison:

 Factor Rubber Plant Fiddle Leaf Fig